boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 * `gas` - operation gas
 * `gas_block_limit` - gas limit for a block

-Therefore, when creating an operation which is intended to have a fast confirmation (e.g. by the next block), the baker fee should be high enough such that the operation weight is within the baker's threshold for being included in the next block.
+Therefore, when creating an operation which is intended to have a fast confirmation (e.g. by the next block), the baker fee should be high enough such that the operation weight is within the baker's threshold for inclusion in the next block.

 #### Estimating operation gas and storage
 The Tezos node allows clients to estimate the gas and storage used by an operation by simulating the operation locally.
-This lets the client know how much gas and storage was used, as well as whether the operation was successful or not (to avoid paying fees for an erroneous transaction).
+This lets the client know how much gas and storage is required, as well as whether the operation is successful or not (to avoid paying fees for an erroneous transaction).

 #### Minimal operation fees
-Tezos bakers by default require a minimal operation fee to propagate and include operations into a block.
+Tezos nodes and bakers require a minimal operation fee to propagate operations over the gossip network and to include operations in a block.
 This minimal fee is not set at the protocol level but rather in the configuration of the node and the baker.
 Bakers may set their own minimal fee requirements that differ from the default.
 The default minimal fee is determined by:
 ```
 fees >= minimal_fees + minimal_nanotez_per_byte * size + minimal_nanotez_per_gas_unit * gas
 ```